 - All judges will comply with the Emergency Orders issued by the Supreme Court of Texas and Court of Criminal Appeals, including conducting in-person proceedings according to the guidance issued by the Office of Court Administration regarding social distancing, maximum group size, and other restrictions and precautions. - 2.
-All judges will use all reasonable efforts to conduct proceedings remotely. - 3.
-The presiding judge of the municipal court will maintain regular communication with the local health authority and mayor and adjust this operating plan as necessary with conditions in the city. - 4.
-Judges will begin setting non-essential in-person proceedings no sooner than February 1, 2021
+All judges will use all reasonable efforts to conduct proceedings remotely. - The Court Administrator will maintain regular communication with the local health authority and Mayor, and adjust this operating plan as necessary with conditions in the City of Texas City. - Judges will continue to use all reasonable efforts to conduct the proceeding remotely when possible.